rlfagan/provenance_demo/README.md

-# 🚦 SCANOSS Provenance Summary GitHub Action
+# 🚦 SCANOSS Provenance Demo

 This repository contains a **GitHub Actions** workflow that automates the **provenance analysis** of open-source software components using the **SCANOSS API**.
 The workflow generates a detailed **report** of **geographic contributions** to the codebase, highlighting contributions from **unsanctioned GEO locations** based on a configurable **watchlist**.